What Voids an Extended Car Warranty?

-Buying a car can be a huge investment for a person.
-Whether it is your first vehicle and you can’t wait to get behind the wheel, or you’re trading your old vehicle in to get something a little more updated, either way it will generally result in a lot of money being spent.
+Buying a new car (or even a used car) can be a huge investment for a person.
+Whether it is your first vehicle and you can’t wait to get behind the wheel, or you’re trading in your old vehicle to get something a little more updated—it will generally result in a lot of money being spent.
 There’s one thing that all drivers will eventually deal with: auto repairs.

 Why Every Driver Needs an Extended Auto Warranty

 When a car is new, it is protected with an auto warranty from the manufacturer, commonly referred to as the factory or manufacturer’s warranty.
 The automaker placed this coverage upon the vehicle to give you, as the consumer, a sense of reliability that the vehicle you’ve purchased was free of defects in parts and workmanship.
 These manufacturer warranties let you know as a consumer that you can trust the manufacturing process and that if anything were to go wrong, the maker would stand behind their product and take care of repairs.
 It works like any other warranty for your television, cell phone, or big-name appliances.

 But while this coverage is extremely beneficial and will allow drivers to rest easy knowing that a costly repair won’t just fall into their laps anytime soon, these warranties do not cover your vehicle indefinitely.
 In fact, once the specified time or mileage has expired, nothing else will be covered by the manufacturer, even if it is only a few days after expiration.
 As we like to say: When it’s gone, it’s gone!